 The EMN Statelessness Platform established on 20 May 2016 based on the Justice and Home Affairs Council conclusions.
 This platform intends to bring the exchange of information and good practices, raise awareness regarding this phenomenon and to bring all the relevant stakeholders in the field together.

 The EMN also supports and contributes to the updates of the EU Immigration Portal.
 Portal provides practical information to third-country nationals wishing to work, study, do research in the EU or reunite with ones family in the EU.

-Within this agenda the EMN regularly organises various events with the expert and the lay public (in the Slovak Republic for instance conferences, expert and educational seminars, working breakfasts, presentation meetings).
-At international level the EMN cooperates also with international organisations, agencies and other institutions working in the area of migration and asylum.
+Within this agenda the EMN regularly organises various events with the expert and the lay public, in the Slovak Republic for instance conferences, expert and educational seminars, working breakfasts, presentation meetings.
+At European level the EMN cooperates with international organisations, agencies and other institutions working in the area of migration and asylum.
 Among these are the EU agencies – EU Agency for Fundamental Rights (FRA), the European Asylum Support Office (EASO) and FRONTEX as well as Eurostat, Directorate-General for Research & Innovation (DG RTD) and European Integration Network (EIN).

-During 2018 the EMN National Contact Point for the Slovak Republic plans to hold number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Alien Police of the Police Corps Presidium, etc.), working breakfasts and the EMN educational seminar.
-At international level the Slovak Republic will participate in regular coordination meetings in Brussels organised by the European Commission, as well as in cluster meetings and conferences organised by the National Contact Points in other EU Member States.
+During the year 2019 the EMN National Contact Point for the Slovak Republic plans to hold number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Alien Police of the Police Corps Presidium, etc.), working breakfasts and the EMN educational seminar.
+At European level the Slovak Republic will participate in regular coordination meetings in Brussels organised by the European Commission, as well as in cluster meetings and conferences organised by the National Contact Points in other EU Member States.